Nalhin/Movies/README.md

 The API consists of two boundary contexts:

 * user boundary context is responsible for authentication and authorization
-* movie is responsible for movie data aggregation
+* movie boundary context is responsible for movie data aggregation

-The main (movie) "hexagon" has multiple output ports namely:
+The main (movie) "hexagon" has multiple output ports such as:

 * TMBD movie REST API
 * Live Wikipedia web scrapping
+* SPARQL IMDB id to Wikipedia url resolver
 * NLP question answering model
-* Persistence and a singular REST API input port.
+* Database persistence (PostgreSQL)

 ## Features